edsu/diss/chapters/05-bots-seeds-people.md

 Each interview lasted approximately an hour and was allowed to develop organically as a conversation.
-The interview protocol guided the conversation, and provided a set of questions to return to when necessary.
+The interview protocol in Appendix A guided the conversation, and provided a set of questions to return to when necessary.
 This protocol was particularly useful for getting each interview started: describing the purpose of the study and the reason for contacting them.
 The interview subjects were then asked to describe their work in web archives, and about their own personal story of how they had come to that work.
 After this general introduction and discussion, the conversation developed by asking follow on questions about their work and history.
 The ensuing conversation normally touched on the interview questions from the protocol in the process of inquiring about their particular work practices and experiences.
 Towards the end of the interview, the interview protocol was also useful in identifying any areas that had not been covered.

 Interviews were conducted via Skype and recorded.
 Each participant provided informed consent via email.
 Participants were located in places all across the